TobiasPSP/doneland_sources/Tools/Software/EspHome/CO2/README.md

 You don't really need to mess with the default part of the configuration.
 You just *add* the description of *what **you** added* to the microcontroller.

-Here is my *full* configuration for a beautifully working *CO2 Sensor*:
+Here is a *full* configuration for a beautifully working *CO2 Sensor*:

 ````yaml
 esphome: